SWLS1Developer/CsGo-ZiplinePlugin/README.md

 # CSGO Zip Line Plugin
 #### This plugin allows players to navigate through maps using zip lines, adding a new level of excitement and creativity to the game.
+(This plugin is discontinued)

 ## Known Bugs
 - The sound effect for using the zip line only plays at the location where the player starts riding the zip line.
+  -- TEST
 - While ziplining, crouching can sometimes get you in ground.

+### Potential Fixes

 ## Default Configuration